BEEKEEPING 101.

 How often should I inspect my hive?

-Inspect your hive every 7-10 days during the active season (spring and summer) to check for signs of disease, the presence of the queen, and honey production.
-During winter, inspections are less frequent.
+Inspect your hive every 7-10 days during the active season (spring and summer) to check for signs of disease, signs of swarming, the presence of the queen, and honey production.
+During winter, inspections are less frequent and you are mainly checking they have enough food stores, and the location has not become too exposed, cold or damp.

 How do I know if my hive is healthy?